Pigorini National Museum of Prehistory and Ethnography

 The "Luigi Pigorini" National Museum of Prehistory and Ethnography was a public and research museum located in Rome, Italy.
 Established in 1875 and opened in 1876 by Luigi Pigorini, from 2016, its collections became part of the newly instituted Museo delle Civiltà, currently directed by Andrea Viliani.
 The museum was housed in the Collegio Romano from 1875 to 1923.

 Holdings

 By the time of Pigorini's death in 1925, the museum had amassed more than 170,000 items.

-One important collection of the Pigorini houses is Neolithic artifacts from Lake Bracciano.
-Another is the early ethnographic collection of Athanasius Kircher.
-The museum also conserves the Praeneste fibula, the oldest known inscription in the Latin language.
+These included Neolithic artifacts from Lake Bracciano, the early ethnographic collection of Athanasius Kircher, and the Praeneste fibula, the oldest known inscription in the Latin language.
 It also houses the Upper Paleolithic Venus of Savignano.